marcellmars/logan_and_jessica/README.md

 Geolocation discrimination
 ==========================

-In the common scenario of surfing the Internet today your personal computer will automaticaly get its own LAN IP address from the router (usually WiFi) which has its own public IP address (again usually automatically given from your Internet Serice Provider at given moment).
-In other words: the public IP address has been assigned to your router after the router asked for it from your ISP router.
-The same process happens to your computer after it asks for the LAN IP from your router.
+In the common scenario of surfing the Internet today your personal computer automatically gets its own LAN IP address from the router (usually WiFi) which has its own public IP address (again usually automatically assigned by your Internet Serice Provider at the given moment).
+In other words: the public IP address has been assigned to your router after the router asked for it from your ISP’s router.
+The same process happens when your computer asks your router for the LAN IP.

 ![Internet>ISP>Router>PC](http://i.imgur.com/7VygiVE.png "Internet>ISP>Router>PC")

-This router will pass the request coming from your personal computer to the requested web server (e.g. https://en.wikipedia.org) and then that server will see your router's public IP address as the IP address you are coming from.
+This router passes the request coming from your personal computer to the requested web server (e.g. https://en.wikipedia.org) and then that server sees your router's public IP address as the IP address you are coming from.

 Geolocation web services like:
  - https://ipinfo.io/